gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-08/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

   - UPDATE/#24: Previously, it was not possible to launch an Aurora cluster from a snapshot.
-The `aurora` module now accepts a new var, `snapshot_identifier`, which is the Snapshot ID from which you'd like to launch a new Aurora cluster.
+The `aurora` module now accepts a new var, `snapshot_identifier`, which is the Snapshot ID from which you&apos;d like to launch a new Aurora cluster.

 NOTE: This release a has a bug!
 Please use [v0.2.10](https://github.com/gruntwork-io/module-data-storage/releases/tag/v0.2.10) instead.